N64/Gamecube controller to USB adapter

 • Supports N64 Controllers (Official and clones, including the famous HORI-mini)

-• NEW!: Supports the N64 "Rumble Pack" and the Gamecube controller built-in vibration function.
+• Supports the N64 "Rumble Pack" and the Gamecube controller built-in vibration function.
 (Since release 2.0)

 • NOT SUPPORTED YET: N64 Memory cards.